Staffurth Clarke and Sophia Wyman - my great great grandparents

 Ellen Sophia Clarke was born in December quarter 1859 at Oundle and baptised on 22nd April 1860 at St Peter’s.
 She married Cook George Afford, a stone mason, in December 1881 in Leicester.
 They lived in Oundle afterwards, and had 4 children.
 Ellen died in September quarter 1930 in Oundle.

 Alfred Ernest Clarke was born in March quarter 1862 in Oundle.
-Arthur served in the Northamptonshire Regiment, then the Royal Garrison Artillery, rising to Regimental Quarter Master Sergeant.
-His service was between 7th August 18th and 4th February 1908.
-He He married Martha Faires. while still in the army on 4th October 1905.
+Arthur served in the Northamptonshire Regiment, then the Royal Garrison Artillery, and finally Suffolk Regiment, rising to Regimental Quarter Master Sergeant.
+His service was between 7th August 18th and 4th February 1908, and her served in Mauritius (twice) India and South Africa.
+He married Martha Faires while still in the army on 4th October 1905.
 They were living in Ipswich in 1911 with a daughter, Hilda.
 He was described as an army pensioner in 1930 at the administration of his brother George's estate.
 Alfred died on 8th October 1941 in Ipswich (described as retired lavatory attendant).
 They had two daughters.
 Martha died in October quarter 1946 in Ipswich district.

 Frederick Staffurth Clarke was born in December quarter 1863 in Oundle, and died in Oundle in June quarter 1868.

 Charles Thomas Clarke was born in December quarter 1867 in Oundle.
 In March quarter 1901 he married Laura Ethel Hodson.
 He was a joiner in Thrapston.
 I have now located them in New Zealand, they emigrated in 1909 on the Athenic to Wellington.
 Charles died on the 26th February 1946, and Laura on 28th February 1960.
 They were both buried in Taumarunui Old Cemetery.